NALS (NALS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NALS Historical Price

-According to the latest data gathered on NALS live price page, the current price of NALS is 0.01525434USD.
-The circulating supply of NALS(NALS) is 21.00M NALS , giving it a market capitalization of $320.34K.
+According to the latest data gathered on NALS live price page, the current price of NALS is 0.01537194USD.
+The circulating supply of NALS(NALS) is 21.00M NALS , giving it a market capitalization of $322.81K.

 The NALS Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NALS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.